likhonsexikh/Simplified/README.md

-Simplified general-purpose AI Agent system that supports running various tools and operations in a sandbox environment.
+Simplified AI that builds with you general-purpose AI Agent system that supports running various tools and operations in a sandbox environment.

 # Alpine VM Automated Installer with Docker & Vibely